Howmany-Zeta/AI-Execute-Services/docs/user/CONFIG/SERVICE_REGISTRY.md

 ### Component Positioning

-`registry.py` is the service registry center of the AIECS system, responsible for unified management of all AI service registration, discovery, and instantiation.
-As a core component of the infrastructure layer, it provides a decorator-based service registration mechanism.
+The service registry is the service registry center of the AIECS system, responsible for unified management of all AI service registration, discovery, and instantiation.
+As a core layer component, it provides a decorator-based service registration mechanism.

+> **Note**: Since v2.0, the service registry has been moved from `aiecs/config/registry.py` to `aiecs/core/registry/` module to prevent circular imports and enable module-level imports.
+The old import path `from aiecs.config import ...` still works (backward compatible).

 ## Component Type and Positioning

 ### Component Type
-**Infrastructure Component** - Located in the Infrastructure Layer, belongs to system foundation services
+**Core Component** - Located in the Core Layer, belongs to zero-dependency foundation services

 ### Architecture Layers
 ```